VideoCapture_20241009-113231.jpg

 What Do Karate Kidz Classes In Knoxville Cost?- Karate Prices

-How much are Karate Classes?- Classes Are $49/mo for 1 day per week and $99/mo for 2 days per week with No Contracts.
+How much are Karate Classes?- Memberships are $59/mo for 1 day per week and $119/mo for 2 days per week with No Contracts.

 • There are no contracts.

-All students will be given their FREE uniform at their first class upon registering for their first term.
+All students will be given their FREE uniform at their first class upon registering for the first (trial) month.

 How Much Are Karate Classes For Toddlers Vs Older Kids?

 The way I like to deal with payments is to keep everything as simple as possible.
 Toddlers and older children pay the same rate.
-I want you to be in control your budget and your time.
+I want you to be in control your budget and your time too.

 Those are two very important things when raising a family.
 So how do I do this for the kidz and parents at my Karate school here in Knoxville?

 All students pay the same rate with no contracts.
 You control your budget by how many times you come each week.
-There are no mandated pads (I provide class sets), uniforms (I give the first one free), or workshops (all instruction is included).
+There are no mandated pads (I provide class sets), uniforms (I give the first one free with your trial month), or workshops (all instruction is included).
 It’s simple and you are always in control.

-I have had the same price for two decades and will continue to offer this same low price.
-Here’s why.
-You can control how much you pay by how often you come.
+I continue to try to offer family-affordable pricing as long as possible.
+Here’s why: You can control how much you pay by how often you come.

 How Much Are Classes Per Month?

-This pay structure is based on a combination of how long it takes to complete 9 classes to earn the next belt and how often you plan to attend.
+This pay structure is based on a combination of how long it takes to complete enough classes to earn the next belt and how often you plan to attend.
 Keep in mind though, you can change how often you attend at any time you choose.
-You are never locked in to a schedule you can’t change with enough notice.
+You are never locked in to a schedule you can’t change.

 The key takeaway here is that you are always in control.
 My job is to make the classes as available, fun, and useful as possible so you and your child will always want to attend.
 I will never lock you or your children into attendance with contracts.